bauele/cs320/README.md

-# cs320
+# CS-320 Software Test Automation QA
-Repository for my CS-320 class
+Project demonstrating object-oriented programming and unit testing using Java and JUnit.

 ## How can I ensure that my code, program, or software is functional and secure?
 I ensure my product is functional by writing unit tests to prove that the software operates as expected under the provided input conditions.
 I use both black box and white box testing techniques to examine my software from multiple angles, making improvements as necessary.